EmmaAnif/CME211/hw5/README.md

 The program reads the maze file and stores it in a numpy array with 1 showing presence of wall while 0 shows space.
 It then reads the solution file and checks that there are no conflicting values where a solution path goes through a wall.
+It also checks that each position change is vaid and that maze was entered at the first row and left at the last row.